rmkelley/rmkelley.github.io/final.md

 # The project

+This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 For my final project I attemtped to recreate the [QGIS Direction Model](lab1SQL.md) from the first two labs, except this time in RStudio.

+To download my RStudio code, click [here](Final.R)

 ## Methods